 The Court may decide that a case is suitable to be dealt with by one of the expert Members, in which case it will delegate the case to that Member.
-The Member will then decide the case with the assistance of the Principal Clerk, who is a qualified lawyer.
+The Member will then decide the case with the assistance of the Principal Clerk.
 If you think that the Member has got the decision wrong in your case, you can appeal to full court.
 The procedure at the appeal will depend on the nature of your challenge to the first decision.

 Court staff, with the assistance of Court Members where necessary, give careful attention to the best way of dealing with all disputes that come into the Court.
 We try to avoid undue formality and expense.
 Where possible, we dispose of matters in writing on the basis of written submissions.
 The Members will often inspect the land in question to be sure that they have a proper understanding of the nature of the dispute.